canro91/canro91.github.io/_posts/2020-02-14-PipelinePattern.md

 await pipeline.ExecuteAsync();
 ```

 Some steps of the pipeline can be delayed for later processing.
-The user doesn't have to wait for these steps to finish his interaction in the system.
-You can run them in background jobs or schedule its execution for later processing.
+The user doesn't have to wait for some steps to finish his interaction with the system.
+You can schedule the execution of some steps in background jobs for later processing.
 For example, you can use [Hangfire](https://github.com/HangfireIO/Hangfire) or roll your own queue mechanism ([Kiukie](https://github.com/canro91/Kiukie)...Ahem, ahem)

 ## Conclusion